 We have had great success with this program so far!
 All of our Literary Assistants to date have interned with us in the past, and many of our interns have gone on to have successful careers elsewhere in the publishing industry.
 We believe in educating our interns about the industry by including them in company meetings, engaging them in conversations, encouraging questions, and working with them as they complete their duties.

 Because we see the internship program as a real learning opportunity, applicants do not need to have previous publishing experience.
 They should, however, have a strong interest in pursuing publishing as a career, and we strongly encourage undergraduates to use the program for college credit.

-All applicants must be available to work in the office for twenty hours a week and will be encouraged to complete extra reading at home.
+All applicants must be available to work in the office for twenty hours a week.

 Responsibilities will include:

 - Administrative support: filing, organizing bookshelves, packaging mail, etc.

 - Answering queries